hasininjato/hasininjato/README.md

-Hi all, I'm @Hasininjato.
+Hi all, I'm @Rojovao.
-Python/PHP developer, computer science student.
+Python/PHP/JS developer, computer science student.
 Currently learning some backend tools and framework.
 Motivated to keep learning new stack.